All Episodes

 But they don't lead morally and politically anymore.

-The word has no leadership.
+The world has no leadership.

-There's what the hope.
+There was the hope.

 Today we lost that hope.